Each member is invited to send in up to three photos of a model under construction, and some text.

 RF-86 HAYMAKER (Hasegawa)

+Here is my delinquent blitz build that I am still working on.
+The Model is a 1:48 Hasegawa Sabre that I am finishing as an RF-86 Haymaker.
 The cheeks are resin and they represent the fairings over the large cameras that were in this plane.
 The base paint is the new Tamiya lacquer paint and it sprayed beautifully.
 I masked off a couple panels and sprayed Alclad II dark aluminium.
 Next up are the yellow stripes.
 I have to paint those on.
 Wish me luck.

 Chris Wallace.